 But even if you have a professional baker’s advice on your side, you should look at tables like the ones below so you understand how a wedding cake is cut and served.
 Just remember not to include the top tier if you plan on saving and freezing it for your first anniversary.

 How Many Servings Per Tier?

 The number of servings in each tier of your wedding cake depends on the shape and size of each tier, so the question of how much wedding cake you need is not always as straightforward as it may seem.

 (The tables below are for the standard 1” by 2” slice, so if you want to serve a larger slice you will need to adjust these figures.)

 Round cake pans come in standard sizes from 6” to 18” in diameter, making the bride’s job at least a little easier in selecting the size of her wedding cake.

 Like round pans, square cake pans also come in standard sizes from 8” long to 16” long.
 There are more slices per tier in a square shaped tier than a round tier.

 Even though you’ve got a firm guest list in your head, know that the number of guests at your reception may be larger than you expect.
 Some guests who RSVP’d in the negative may decide to show up after all, and others may bring a date when they told you they’d be coming alone.
 And even though it’s not good wedding etiquette to request seconds, you never know which guests might do just that.
 In order to be prepared, it’s a good idea to have at least 1 extra piece on hand for every 10 expected guests.

 Determining your wedding cake size is sometimes frustrating, but it’s easier with tables to help you see the numbers of servings per tier.
-Hopefully you’ve chosen a baker you can trust – solicit their advice and put some of their expertise to work.
+Choose a baker you can trust – solicit their advice and put their expertise to work.
 Make sure to round up just in case!

 ♥ Jenny Evans